Can I Get Disability Without Being Under a Doctor’s Care?

 Key Takeaways: Can You Get Disability Without a Diagnosis?

-• To qualify for Social Security Disability benefits, you need to prove that you are disabled and that your health issues severely impact your ability to work.
+• To qualify for Social Security disability benefits, you need to prove that you are disabled and that your health issues severely impact your ability to work.

 • The SSA requires medical evidence to support your claim, typically provided by a doctor or other acceptable medical source.